SDE-ADNAN/Node_JS_Maximillian/Section_3:_Understanding_the_Basics/README.md

 In summary, Node.js is built on a single-threaded, event-driven architecture that uses non-blocking I/O to handle multiple requests simultaneously.
 The event loop is the key component of this architecture, and it is responsible for handling I/O operations, timers, and callbacks.
 To avoid blocking the event loop, Node.js provides asynchronous I/O operations and APIs for running blocking code in a separate thread.

+### here are some key points about the Node.js event loop:

+- The Node.js event loop is a central component of the runtime environment.
+- It allows Node.js to handle I/O operations asynchronously without blocking the execution of other code.
+- The event loop continuously monitors the process for incoming events, such as network requests or file system operations.
+- When an event occurs, the event loop adds it to a queue and executes any associated callbacks or event handlers.
+- Node.js uses a single-threaded event loop architecture, which means that all I/O operations are performed on a single thread without the need for creating separate threads or processes.
+- The event loop prioritizes certain types of events over others, such as I/O events over timer events, to improve performance and efficiency.
+- Overall, the event loop enables developers to write scalable and performant applications that can handle a large number of concurrent connections.